Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java03.threading.concurrency/src/notes/threading-notes.md

 There are two approaches,

 1) Extending the Thread class and performing the task.
 This is not a preferred approach because you are not extending the Thread functionality, instead you are using the Thread to execute a task, hence you should prefer the second approach.
+-	    // Because MyThread extends the Thread
+-            // class, you can call the start() method
+-            // directly, as it is also a member of this
+-            // class, courtesy inheritance relation.

-2) Implementing the Runnable interface and then submitting this task for execution.
+3) Implementing the Runnable interface and then submitting this task for execution.
 Similarly there is a Callable interface(explained later) as well.